Lawrence Berkeley National Labs (LBNL) Information Technology Division has an opening for a Computer Systems Engineer to join the team.

-Berkeley Lab has an opening for a Linux Systems and Cluster Administrator in the Information Technology Division.
-This position will serve as a member of the Scientific Computing Group and provide operating system support and development for Linux desktops, servers, and Linux compute clusters for a broad spectrum of scientific research.
-You will provide Linux customer support for scientific researchers and plan, organize, and implement deployment of cost-effective Linux solutions to replace legacy systems.
+In this exciting role, you will provide operating system support and development for Linux desktops, servers, and Linux compute clusters for a broad spectrum of scientific research.
+You will provide primary Linux customer support for scientific researchers.
+You will plan, organize, and implement the deployment of cost-effective Linux solutions to replace legacy systems.

 What You Will Do:

-Provide Linux system administration and user support for Lawrence Berkeley National Laboratory (LBNL) scientific research groups including desktop and server system installations and upgrades, OS and security patches, system security hardening and intrusion detection, file system management, hardware troubleshooting, cybersecurity configuration, user assistance, network troubleshooting, and system recovery.
+Provide Linux system administration and user support for LBNL scientific research groups.
+This includes desktop and server system installations and upgrades, OS and security patches, system security hardening and intrusion detection, file system management, hardware troubleshooting, cybersecurity configuration, user assistance, network troubleshooting, and system recovery.
+Work with vendors to resolve hardware and software issues.

 Installation and support of Linux HPC systems including building of operating system environment to support high performance interconnects, MPI, compilers, and scientific applications.
 General development and debugging of cluster hardware, software stack, and scientific applications.